binarymind/jquery-navigate/README.md

 ### Scripts and ajax navigation

-* basically, you will insert all you js in the <head> of the page
+* basically, you will insert all you js in the head of the page
+* You can add anyway any script you want thay will be inserted
-* if you want to have scripts inside your page do the following :
+* However, if you want to have scripts using jquery inside your page do the following :

 ```html
 <script>